System optimizations for serving

 Create a lease for a GPU server

 To use bare metal resources on Chameleon, we must reserve them in advance.
-For this experiment, we will reserve a 3-hour block on a bare metal node with 2x P100 GPU.
+For this experiment, we will reserve a 2 hour 50 minute block on a bare metal node with 2x P100 GPU.

 We can use the OpenStack graphical user interface, Horizon, to submit a lease.
 To access this interface,